 - Physical therapy

-When rotator cuff injuries do not heal with conservative treatment options, our physicians may recommend arthroscopic rotator cuff surgery to properly restore your shoulder function.
+When your injuries do not heal with conservative treatment options, our physicians may recommend arthroscopic rotator cuff surgery to properly restore your shoulder function.

 If you believe you may be suffering from a rotator cuff injury, call 202-295-0511 to schedule a consultation with one of our orthopedic specialists at MedStar Orthopaedic Institute.
 Our doctors have years of experience diagnosing and treating rotator cuff injuries and are pleased to offer comprehensive shoulder care in the Washington, D.C. area.